What are corporate strategic advisors, consultants, coaches & mentors?

 - Companies incorporated eg Pty Ltd companies in Australia of any size;

-- Our principal focus is on improved corporate performance measures for small and micro businesses through integrated corporate strategies and operational tactics, the things almost every micro and small business owner prefers to avoid;
+- My principal focus is on improved performance measures for small and micro businesses through integrated corporate strategies and operational tactics, the things almost every micro and small business owner prefers to ignore and avoid;

 - Bias to any one discipline or function is deliberately avoided; and